gorkadabo1/kernel-simulator/README.md

 A multi-threaded operating system kernel simulator written in ANSI C that implements core OS components including process scheduling, virtual memory management with paging, and address translation through MMU and TLB.

-Developed as part of the Operating Systems course at EHU (Euskal Herriko Unibertsitatea) during the Computer Engineering degree.
+Developed as part of the Operating Systems course at EHU during the Computer Engineering degree.

 ## Overview